hstrada/learning/react-concepts/README.md

 ## Description

 Learning React creates another dimension about some react ideas and how to use the best of it.
-It contains concepts about: js, hooks, data, webpack, context api and more.
+It contains concepts about: js, hooks, data, webpack, context api, eslint and more.

 # Concepts